 Stats Canada reports that motor vehicle accidents are the leading cause of death among drivers in their first 10 years of driving.
 They account for over 70 percent of accidental deaths in that age group.

-In an effort to reduce this risk and save lives, BMW Trillium is delivering two Tire Rack Street Survival Schools in 2019 with the support of volunteers from UCR.
+In an effort to reduce this risk and save lives, it first Tire Rack Street Survival School on May 24, 2020 with the support of volunteers from UCR.
 This program is designed for relatively new drivers, within their first 10 years of driving, in any car.
 There is no need to be a member of either the BMW Club or UCR to participate.
 This is a community service initiative, and the cost is $95, including HST, for a full day of training, lunch and refreshments.